DDT is a debugger for C, C++ and Fortran 90 threaded and parallel codes, produced by Linaro.

 Usage on Bridges-2

 You must have a Forge client installed on your local machine.
-Be sure to get the latest client from Arm using the link below.
+Be sure to get the latest client from Linaro using the link below.

 Uninstall old versions of the Forge client

 If you have an older version of the Forge client installed, you must uninstall it before installing the new one.
 Be sure the configuration files are removed also.
 Old configuration files are not overwritten when a new client is installed.
 On a Windows system, the configuration files are stored by default in a folder under the Program Files folder.

 The client and server versions of Forge must match.
 Determine the version of the Forge server on Bridges-2 by typing

 module avail ddt.
 The output shows that the current version is 23.0.3.

 [user@brides2-login013]$ module avail ddt ------------------------- /opt/modulefiles -------------------------- ddt/20.1.3 ddt/20.2.1 ddt/23.0.3 (D)

 To install the Forge client, follow these steps:

 - Download the appropriate client for your local machine from https://www.linaroforge.com/

 - Run the installer.
 When it completes successfully, start up the Forge client on your local machine.